Icinga/icinga2/doc/10-icinga-template-library.md

 postgres_query       | **Optional.** Query for "custom_query" action.
-postgres_valtype     | **Optional.** Value type of query result for "custom_query". postgres_reverse     | **Optional.** If "postgres_reverse" is set, warning and critical values are reversed for "custom_query" action.
+postgres_valtype     | **Optional.** Value type of query result for "custom_query". postgres_reverse     | **Optional.** If "postgres_reverse" is set, warning and critical values are reversed for "custom_query" action. postgres_tempdir     | **Optional.** Specify directory for temporary files.
+The default directory is dependent on the OS.
+More details [here](http://perldoc.perl.org/File/Spec.html).

 #### <a id="plugin-contrib-command-mongodb"></a> mongodb